tetsuo/tetsuo.github.io/articles/cubic-limit.md

 For example, calling `cubeFromNumber(63)` (binary `000000111111`) will omit edges 0 through 5 and include edges 6 through 11, producing a half-formed cube.

-# Generating All Cube Shapes
+# Generating all cube shapes

 Finally, we can list all **924** cube shapes corresponding to `n = 6` by: